FEUP-LDTS-2023/project-l12gr07/README.md

 - **Increase the value of the bet** - after choosing a coin, press enter key to increase the bet.
 - **Decrease the value of the bet** - after choosing a coin, press backspace key to decrease the bet.
 - **Chose how many decks** - in a menu the user is presented with 3 options, to play with one deck, two decks, or the infinite mode.
-- **Chose the move** - the user can choose between hit, stand, double down, or split.
+- **Chose the move** - the user can choose between hit, stand or double down.

 ### MOCKUPS